roytang/blog/content/notes/2018/12/1070719287994736641/index.md

 syndicated:
 - type: twitter
   url: https://twitter.com/roytang/statuses/1070719287994736641/
+title: ''
 ---

-RT [@Thejasongarner](https://twitter.com/Thejasongarner/): Notes to self:
+Notes to self:

 - Slow down (as much as you can)

 - Let go (of whatever you can)

-- Be kind (to everyone you can ... in…
+- Be kind (to everyone you can ... including yourself)

+- Breathe deeply (as often as you can)

+- Forgive yourself when you forget any of the above and begin again.